 Cuisine Teaching Chef

-Born in Montpellier, South of France, Chef José Cau began his career in 1990 after obtaining his “Certificat d’Aptitude Professionnelle (CAP)” in cuisine.
+From Montpellier, South of France, Chef José Cau was born in Germany and began his career in 1990 after obtaining his “Certificat d’Aptitude Professionnelle (CAP)” in cuisine.
 Chef José Cau educated by Guy prouheze, a one star Michelin and developed his culinary skills working in prestigious restaurant kitchens throughout France.
-He later held position as a Cuisine chef in one-star Michelin restaurant “Bonacasa”.
+He later held position as a commis Cuisine chef in one-star Michelin restaurant “Bonacasa”.

 Chef José Cau continued his career in UK since 1994.
-Firstly he worked at “Le Gavroche “, a two- stars Michelin restaurant as Chef de partie for two years before he moved to “Raymond Blanc”, a two-stars Michelin restaurant as Sous Chef.
-In 1998, he became as Head chef and responsible for “Sir Charles Napier ”, a two-stars Michelin restaurant and a Head chef and General Manager for the 4 star hotel and two-stars Michelin restaurant “The pride of the valley”.
-From 2005 to 2008, he worked as Head chef and Director for “Forbury’s restaurant’, a 5 G.F.G and a two-stars Michelin restaurant, the restaurant was rewarded as Harden’s best restaurant in England in 2006 under his leadership.
+Firstly he worked at “Le Gavroche “, a two-star Michelin restaurant as Chef de partie for two years before he moved to “Belmond Le Manoir aux quatre saisons.”
+Then he became a Sous Chef in “Le Petit Blanc”, a one star Michelin restaurant.
+In 1998, he had many experience as Head chef and responsible for “Sir Charles Napier ”restaurant, and a Head chef and General Manager for the 3 star hotel “The pride of the valley”.
+From 2005 to 2008, he worked as Head chef and Director for “Forbury’s restaurant’, a 5 G.F.G restaurant, and was rewarded as Harden’s best restaurant in 2006 under his leadership.

 Cuisine Teaching Chef